 Averell: Oh, okay, that's all I wanted to know.

 Aged mother of Joe, William, Jack and Averell.

 Anti-Villain: She isn't actually villainous, and any times she will play an antagonistic role, it usually is out of love for her children.
 Luke actually is in decently good terms with her otherwise.

-The Dreaded: Exaggerated; in his first appearance, he scared the crap out of people so much that nobody dared arrest him or put him on trial.
+The Dreaded: Exaggerated; in his first appearance, he scared the crap out of people so much that nobody dared complaining about his actions, arresting him or putting him on trial.
 Later, in one book, he manages to rob people just by leaving a sign stating he is around.
-This causes people to leave their goods in front of the sign for him to take when he will back.
+This causes people to leave their goods in front of the sign for him to take when he will be back.

 Literal-Minded: He took the concept to "steal from the rich to give to the poor" a bit too literally; whenever he gives money to a poor, that person instantly becomes rich in his eyes, causing him to steal from him.
-He ends up using a Loophole Abuse to share the money with his brother, by them taking turns in playing the "Poor" role.
+He ends up using a Loophole Abuse to share the money with his brother and his cousin, by having them taking turns in playing the "Poor" role.

 Wicked Cultured: Downplayed; he is a big fan of the Robin Hood book, which is pretty tame by today's standards, but considering he lives in a setting where literature isn't exactly common amongst outlaws, he is perceived as one.
 Played straight in the movie, where he frequently quotes Shakespeare.